Volkel Air Base: Description

 The airport has two parallel runways, both in the 06/24 direction, and both being just over 3020 m long.
 06L/24R is 45 m wide, and is capable of handling larger aircraft.
 It is also equipped with an instrument landing system (ILS).
 06R/24L is narrower at only 23 m wide.

+Besides military use, a trauma helicopter operated by ANWB Medical Air Assistance on behalf of the Radboud University Nijmegen Medical Centre is based here.
+The Dienst Luchtvaart Politie also makes use of Volkel Air Base.

 History

-After the occupation of the Netherlands by Germany in 1940, the Luftwaffe constructed a diversion airfield for night-fighter aircraft called Nachtlandeplatz Volkel.
+After the occupation of the Netherlands by Nazi Germany in 1940, the Luftwaffe constructed a diversion airfield for night-fighter aircraft called Nachtlandeplatz Volkel.
 In 1943, the airfield was expanded into an operational Luftwaffe base, and renamed Fliegerhorst Volkel.
 It was home to III./NJG 2 operating Junkers Ju 88 night fighters, and II & III./JG 3 operating the Messerschmitt Bf 109G.
 The last German aircraft based at Volkel were jet-engined Me 262 fighters and Ar 234 reconnaissance bombers.
 To defend the airfield against aerial attacks, the Germans installed flak guns, but it was still bombed extensively.
 Attacks in 1944 in support of Operation Market Garden caused such extensive damage to the airfield that it could no longer be used by the Luftwaffe.

-When the south of the Netherlands was liberated later that year, the Royal Air Force took control of the airfield.
+When the south of the Netherlands was liberated later that year, the British Royal Air Force (RAF) took control of the airfield.
 Though the Germans had destroyed most of the remaining airport facilities, the RAF continued to use the airport for the remainder of the war, operating Hawker Typhoon and Hawker Tempest aircraft from Volkel in support of the allied advance into Germany.
 French ace Pierre Clostermann, at the time a flight commander in No. 122 Wing RAF, provides a detailed description of operations from Volkel in early 1945 in his book The Big Show.

 The Dutch Naval Aviation Service started flying from Volkel in 1949 for training purposes.
 In 1950, the Royal Netherlands Air Force took control of the airfield, restoring it to an operational fighter airfield.
 Gloster Meteor aircraft were the first jet aircraft to be based at Volkel for the RNLAF.
-Later came the Republic F-84 Thunderjet and Thunderstreak, which were eventually replaced by the Lockheed F-104 Starfighter, the first supersonic aircraft of the RNLAF.
+Later came the Lockheed T-33, Republic F-84 Thunderjet and Thunderstreak, which were eventually replaced by the Lockheed F-104 Starfighter, the first supersonic aircraft of the RNLAF.
 In the 1970s, airport facilities were improved, and 32 protective Hardened Aircraft Shelters (HAS) were constructed for the aircraft.
-Between 1982 and 1984, the Starfighters were slowly replaced by the F-16 Fighting Falcons that are currently situated at Volkel, which were manufactured under licence by Fokker.
-The current F-16 aircraft are expected to be replaced by the F-35 Lightning II.
+Between 1982 and 1984, the Starfighters were slowly replaced by the F-16 Fighting Falcons that are situated at Volkel, which were manufactured under licence by Fokker.
+The current F-16 aircraft are replaced by the F-35 Lightning II.

+In September 2012, a third squadron No 311 Sqn, was officially disbanded.